1. Turtle island.

 4. Abandoned turtle parts.

 There is no way a turtle can escape its shell, it being connected to the plastron by means of bony structures called bridges.
-As well, the turtle’s ribs and backbone are connected to its inner shell.
-But it is true that the turtle moults as it grows, sloughing of bits of its carapace, which is arranged in connected plates, in plastic-like sheets.
+As well, its ribs and backbone are connected to its inner shell.
+But it is true that the it moults as it grows, sloughing of bits of its carapace, which is arranged in connected plates, in plastic-like sheets.

 5. Snapping turtles.

 Snapping turtles, and their subspecies, painted turtles, occupy much of south-eastern and mid-western Canada.
-Snapping turtles are the country’s largest freshwater turtles, measuring 30 to 50 cm (one to 1.5 feet) long and twice as long when measured from extended neck to tip of tail.
+Snapping turtles are the country’s largest freshwater turtles, measuring 1 to 1.5 feet long and twice as long when measured from extended neck to tip of tail.
 They overwinter under shallow water in lakes or in mud holes, entering a state of torpor where they need very little oxygen, which they absorb through their skin.
 They don’t often venture on land because they are quite vulnerable since they cannot withdraw their heads into their shells, but simply move it from side to side, snapping at all threats.

 6. Painted Turtles.